mattl/dbx/sponsors-freeagents.md

 <p><a href="http://dreadballxtremethegame.com/how-to/" class="btn btn-danger">Back to How To ></a></p>
 <!-- for each faction -->

-As well as the two different teams, there are a wide range of crazy aliens, vicious mercenaries and assorted scum that a Sponsor can hire to help them win the game, each with their own individual skill and strengths.
+As well as the two different teams there are a wide range of crazy aliens, vicious mercenaries and assorted scum that a Sponsor can hire to help them win the game, each with their own individual skill and strengths.

 <!-- Content Row -->
 <div class="row">
 <div class="col-md-4">
 <h3>Avaran Treebeast</h3>
 <img src="/img/avaran-thing.png" class="pull-left img-responsive " /></a>
 <p>These sly and malevolent forms are the ultimate hunters on their homeworld.
-Their poisonous and barbed prehensile tongues can lash out from a distance, at great speed, great for picking up a ball or to slam an opponent at a greater distance.</p>
+Their poisonous and barbed prehensile tongues can lash out from a distance at an incredible speed, great for picking up a ball or to slam an opponent from a safe distance.</p>
 </div>
 <!-- /.col-md-4 -->
  <div class="col-md-4">